cmu-sei/moodle-mod_groupquiz/README.md

 # Group Quiz Plugin for Moodle

 ## Description
 This is an activity plugin that allows a group of students to share a quiz attempt in real-time.
-It is based on the mod_activequiz plugin's JaveScript functionality that polls quiz data from the server every few seconds.
+It is based on the mod_activequiz plugin's JavaScript functionality that polls quiz data from the server every few seconds.
 A group of students are able to share quiz attempts.
 While an attempt is active for their group the students will see the most recent response entered by a groupmate for each question.
 The students in the group will all receive the same grade for the quiz.
 The quiz can have a time limit as well as open and close times.
 Different review options similar to the standard quiz are available on the quiz.

 ## Requirements
 * A grouping of groups must be specified on the activity.

 ## Installation
 * Download the plugin and extract into mod/groupquiz.

+## Current Issues
+* Grade method must be set prior to attempt in order for it to be accurate for that group
+* Question bank view should display edit column
+* Question list should provide a preview button

 ## License
 Group Quiz Plugin for Moodle